oscarrenalias/play2-memcached/README.md

   memcached.2.host="mumocached2:11211"
 ```

-Then, you can use the `play.api.cache.Cache` object to store a value in memcached:
+## Usage

+The `play.api.cache.Cache` object is used just like with the default implementation:

 ```scala
  Cache.set("key", "theValue")